 For further information on residential property prices in the NT go to:

-The following capital city comparisons is based on data published by the Real Estate Institute of Australia (REIA) and the Adelaide Bank.
+The following capital city comparisons is based on data published by the Real Estate Institute of Australia (REIA).

-In the December quarter 2018, Darwin had the second lowest median house price of the capital cities, at $493,800.
-The median house price declined in Darwin, Melbourne, Sydney, Brisbane and Canberra in the quarter.
-The eight capital city weighted average median house price was $733,400 in the December quarter 2018, a decrease of 2.3% in the quarter and 4.9% in annual terms.
+In the June quarter 2019, Darwin had the second lowest median house price of the capital cities, at $500,000 (down 0.5%).
+Most capital cities recorded a quarterly decrease in median house prices, with the exception of Hobart (up 7.5%) and Canberra (no change).
+The eight capital city weighted average median house price was $720,000 in the June quarter 2019, a decrease of 1.0% in the quarter and 5.7% in annual terms.

-In the December quarter 2018, Darwin had the third highest median weekly house rent and the third lowest median unit rent, of all capital cities (Chart 8).
-The median weekly asking rent for a house in other capital cities ranged from $300 in Adelaide to $545 in Sydney.
-The annual change in median weekly asking rents for houses ranged from a 5.6% decline in Darwin to an increase of 7.9% in Hobart.
-Brisbane was unchanged through the year to December 2018.
-The annual change in median weekly asking rents for units ranged from a decline of 6.1% in Darwin to an increase of 11.9% in Canberra.
+In the June quarter 2019, Darwin had the third highest median weekly house rent ($442) and the second lowest median unit rent ($320) of all capital cities (Chart 8).
+The median weekly asking rent for a house in other capital cities ranged from $340 in Perth to $520 in Canberra.
+The annual change in median weekly asking rents for houses ranged from an 8.3% decline in Darwin to an increase of 11.4% in Hobart.
+The median weekly asking rent for a unit in other capital cities ranged from $300 in Adelaide to $540 in Sydney.
+The annual change in median weekly asking rents for units ranged from a decline of 10.5% in Darwin to an increase of 3.6% in Melbourne.

-In the December quarter 2018, Darwin recorded the highest vacancy rate of all capital cities at 7.12%, Elsewhere, vacancy rates ranged from 0.6% in Canberra to 4.1% in Canberra.
+In the June quarter 2019, Darwin recorded the highest vacancy rate of all capital cities at 6.1%, Elsewhere, vacancy rates ranged from 1.4% in Canberra to 3.3% in Sydney.
 Darwin’s vacancy rate is susceptible to fluctuations due to the transient nature of the NT’s population (Chart 9).

-In the year to January 2019, the number of housing commitments (excluding refinancing) decreased by 11.5% to 2,446, which was driven by a 18.6% decline in non-first home buyers, partly offset by an increase in the number of first home buyer commitments (up 7.8%) (Chart 10).
-The value of total housing commitments (excluding refinancing) fell by 8.3% to $784 million.
+In the year to August 2019, the number of housing commitments (excluding refinancing) decreased by 10.0% to 2,306, which was driven by a 26.8% decline in non‑first home buyers, partly offset by a 31.4% increase in the number of first home buyer commitments (Chart 10).
+The value of total housing commitments for owner occupation (excluding refinancing) fell by 11.7% to $729 million.
+Over the same period, the total value of housing finance commitments for investment properties (excluding refinancing) decreased by 27.2%.

 For the latest data and analysis about housing finance commitments in the NT, see the Department of Treasury and Finance’s Housing finance for owner occupation economic brief.

-The following analysis of home loan and rental affordability is based on data published by REIA and the Adelaide Bank.
+The following analysis of home loan and rental affordability is based on data published by REIA.

-Housing affordability in the NT improved slightly in the December quarter 2018 with the proportion of income required to meet loan repayments decreasing by 1.5 percentage points to 19.4 per cent, and was 7.2 percentage points lower when compared to the same time in the previous year (Chart 11).
-The average monthly loan repayment for the NT was $1,817 in the December quarter 2018.
-The NT recorded the lowest proportion of income required to meet home loan repayments of all jurisdictions, which elsewhere ranged from 20.6% in the Australian Capital Territory to 36.7% in New South Wales.
-Nationally, 31.0% of income is required to meet home loan repayments.
+Housing affordability in the NT decreased slightly in the June quarter 2019 with the proportion of income required to meet loan repayments increasing by 0.4 percentage points to 20.6%, however was 4.2 percentage points lower when compared to the same time in the previous year (Chart 11).
+The average monthly loan repayment for the NT also increased by 2.8% to $1,950 in the June quarter 2019.
+The NT recorded the lowest proportion of income required to meet home loan repayments of all jurisdictions, equal with the Australian Capital Territory, which elsewhere ranged from 22.4% in Western Australia to 37.1% in New South Wales.
+Nationally, 31% of income was required to meet home loan repayments.

-In the December quarter 2018, the NT experienced the largest decline in rental affordability with the proportion of median weekly family income required to meet median rent of the jurisdictions, increasing by 1.3 percentage points in the quarter to 21.3%.
-However it decreased 1.8 percentage points in annual terms.
-The proportion of median weekly income required to meet the median rent in other jurisdictions ranged from 16.6% in Western Australia to 28.3% in New South Wales (Chart 12).
+In the June quarter 2019, the NT experienced the third largest improvement in rental affordability with the proportion of median weekly family income required to meet median rent of the jurisdictions, decreasing by 0.7 percentage points in the quarter to 20.2%.
+In annual terms, affordability improved by 2.4 percentage points.
+The proportion of median weekly income required to meet the median rent in other jurisdictions ranged from 16.4% in Western Australia to 29.9% in Tasmania (Chart 12).

 Accessibility and affordability of residential property in the NT is highly dependent on supply‑side responses that boost the stock of housing.
 Over the past few years, there has been a sustained period of above-average supply in the number of new dwellings in the NT, which has dampened prices.
 This, coupled with lower demand for dwellings, is anticipated to continue to restrain property prices in the NT.